acfr/mcl/doc/source/style_guide.rst

 Although sphinx-apidoc_ provides an 'automagic' mechanism for documentation, it is difficult to override its behaviour and format the look and feel of the documentation it produces.
-To allow for more control over the look and feel of the |MCL| documentation, the structure is specified explicitly.
+To allow for more control over the presentation of the |MCL| documentation, the structure is specified explicitly.
 Although this approach requires more supervision, the 'heavy lifting' is still done by autodoc_ and autosummary_.

-The Sphinx_ structure is set out in the ``MCL/doc/source`` directory.
-The master document, ``index.rst``, serves as a welcome page and contains the root of the "table of contents tree" (or toctree) - linking to additional documentation.
-Sphinx_ configurations can be found in ``conf.py``.
+The Sphinx_ structure is set out in the ``doc/source`` directory.
+The master document, ``doc/source/index.rst``, serves as a welcome page and contains the root of the "table of contents tree" (or toctree) - linking to additional documentation.
+The Sphinx_ configuration can be found in ``doc/source/conf.py``.

-Learning how to extend the documentation is best done by studying the structure defined in the ``MCL/doc/source`` directory.
-Modification to the structure will only be necessary if new packages are created or if it is necessary to insert additional documentation (new pages not related to the source code).
-Modifications to existing packages, including the creation of new modules, will not require changes to the documentation source files.
-These changes will be handled by autodoc_ and autosummary_.
+Learning how to extend the documentation is best done by studying the structure defined in the ``doc/source`` directory.
+There are two points within the documentation that require maintenance.
+The master document, ``doc/source/index.rst``, needs to be updated every time a new package is created.
+If new modules are added to an existing package, the package ``__init__.py`` file must be updated to include the new module.
+Modifications to existing modules do not require any maintenance - these changes will be handled by autodoc_ and autosummary_.

 .. rubric:: Footnotes